jdowzell/Thesis/README.md

 These are the software versions I currently have on my machine:

-- Python Version used: 3.5.1
+- Python Version used: 3.5.6
 - NumPy Version number is: 1.16.3
 - Pandas Version number is: 0.18.0
 - SciPy Version number is: 1.3.0
 - JobLib Version number is: 0.13.2
 - MatPlotLib Version number is: 1.5.1
+- Seaborn Version number is: 0.9.0
-- SKLearn Version number is: 0.17.1
+- SKLearn Version number is: 0.21.2

 ### TO-DO FOR 2019-05-31: